Pylons/pyramid/docs/narr/introspector.rst

     A sequence of interfaces (or classes) that are subscribed to (the resolution of the ``ifaces`` argument passed to ``add_subscriber``).

+  ``derived_subscriber``

+    A wrapper around the subscriber used internally by the system so it can call it with more than one argument if your original subscriber accepts only one.

+  ``predicates``

+    The predicate objects created as the result of passing predicate arguments to ``add_susbcriber``

+  ``derived_predicates``

+    Wrappers around the predicate objects created as the result of passing predicate arguments to ``add_susbcriber`` (to be used when predicates take only one value but must be passed more than one).

 ``response adapters``

   Each introspectable in the ``response adapters`` category represents a call